TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 • • • • • • • • • • • •
 ```

+### Cover

+Objects, structures, and terrain can be used as cover logically.
+Common examples of cover are standing behind a barrel, large tree, or even other individuals.
+If there is a foe that is standing in between you and your target, the target has cover.
+If an ally stands in front of you, then you gain cover from attacks from foes.
+When attacking someone in cover, attack rolls have a -2 penalty.

+#### Superior Cover

+The GM determines if it counts as superior cover.
+It is any cover that almost completely obscures the target.
+Examples include firing crossbow bolts through a small hole in a castle wall and a splintered door.
+When attacking someone in superior cover, attack rolls have a -8 penalty.

+### Concealment

+If you can't get a good look at your target, then they are concealed and you have a -2 penalty to attacking them.
+Common examples of concealment are smoke filling a room, the darkness of a moonless night, and

+#### Total Concealment

+If you can't see the target at all, or if the target is invisible through some magic, then they have total concealment and you cannot attack them as normal.
+Instead, you must target what you cannot see.

+### Invisibility

+If a target is invisible, treat them as if they have total concealment.

+## Niche Rules

 ### Concentration

 When you are concentrating on an effect and you take damage, you must make a **MIN** check and subtract the amount of damage you sustained from the roll.
 If you fail, the effect ends.